dotnet/AspNetCore.Docs/aspnet/fundamentals/servers.rst

 Servers and commands
 --------------------

 ASP.NET 5 is designed to decouple web applications from the underlying web server that hosts them.
 Traditionally, ASP.NET applications have been windows-only (unless `hosted via mono <http://www.mono-project.com/docs/web/aspnet/>`_) and hosted on the built-in web server for windows, Internet Information Server (IIS) (or a development server, like `IIS Express <http://www.iis.net/learn/extensions/introduction-to-iis-express/iis-express-overview>`_ or earlier development web servers).
-While running IIS as a reverse proxy server in front of Kestrel is the recommended way to host production ASP.NET 5 applications on Windows, the cross-platform nature of ASP.NET allows it to be hosted in any number of different web servers, on multiple operating systems.

-ASP.NET 5 ships with two different servers:
+The recommended way to run ASP.NET 5 applications on Windows is using IIS as a reverse-proxy server.
+The HttpPlatformHandler module in IIS manages and proxies requests to an http server hosted out-of-process.
+ASP.NET 5 ships with two different  http servers:

 - Microsoft.AspNet.Server.WebListener (WebListener)
 - Microsoft.AspNet.Server.Kestrel (Kestrel)